Federal Sentencing Attorneys

 It’s crucial to have an attorney on your side who is familiar with the Guidelines.
 The wrong enhancement can not only increase your sentence but can also have collateral consequences.
 For example, a role enhancement or firearm enhancement can result in stricter conditions in prison or prevent a defendant from qualifying for the “safety valve,” a law that allows judges to sentence minor drug offenders below the mandatory minimums.

-Watch our video on how to apply the Sentencing Guidelines in a federal criminal case.
+Watch our video on how to apply the Federal Sentencing Guidelines.

 Determining the Criminal History Category